jdan/98.css/README.md

 </html>
 ```

 Here is an example of [98.css being used with React](https://codesandbox.io/s/objective-chandrasekhar-t5t6h?file=/src/index.js), and [an example with vanilla JavaScript](https://codesandbox.io/s/late-sound-miqho?file=/index.html).
-The fastest way to use 98.css is to import it from unpkg.

-Alternatively, you can grab 98.css for [the releases page](https://github.com/jdan/98.css/releases) or [npm](https://www.npmjs.com/package/98.css)
+Alternatively, you can grab 98.css for [the releases page](https://github.com/jdan/98.css/releases) or [npm](https://www.npmjs.com/package/98.css).

 ```
 npm install 98.css